 - Responsible Conduct of Research Training

 Core Courses: In rare circumstances, students may place out of one of these courses, but only with the approval of the Director of Graduate Studies.
 In this case, students may register for additional courses in applied economics, statistics, business, mathematics or other fields of interest.
 The student's cumulative GPA in the six core courses must be 3.0 or higher at the end of the first year and a grade of B+ or higher must have been received in at least two of the core courses.
-For each core course in which a student did not attain at least a grade of B+, competency must be demonstrated by passing a written examination during the summer following the first year.

 Course Structure for the Second Year and Beyond: After the first year, many (but not all) of the upper-level courses in economics are divided into half-semester modules.
 The purpose of this structure is to allow students to take courses along methodology lines rather than field lines and to better align coursework with their research interests.
 By their nature, modules only count for 1.5 credits and students must complete enough of them to fulfill their graded course requirements.
 Module courses are all currently listed under special topics course number ECON 881-890.
 Students who wish to major in an Applied Microeconomics field have some flexibility in their choice of courses, but must obtain explicit approval of their course plan from their advisor.